Masks Required in City Buildings and at Public Meetings

 How Does this Apply to St. Charles?

-- All residents should follow the guidelines in the Governor’s Restore Illinos Plan.
+- All residents should follow the guidelines in the Governor’s Restore Illinois Plan.

 - Residents should continue to practice 6 ft. social distancing, wear a mask in public, and wash hands frequently to help slow virus transmission.
 More information about preventing the spread of COVID-19 and the symptoms to watch for is at cdc.gov.

 - Do not hoard groceries and supplies.

-- The City of St. Charles will continue to provide essential services related to public health, safety and welfare.
+- The City of St. Charles will continue to provide essential services.

 - Inform 911 dispatchers of all symptoms you are having so first responders are prepared when arriving on scene.

 State of Illinois